Finding Top-k Longest Palindromes in Substrings: Abstract

 \section{Abstract}

 Palindromes are strings that read the same forward and backward.
 Problems of computing palindromic structures in strings have been studied for many years with a motivation of their application to biology.
 The longest palindrome problem is one of the most important and classical problems regarding palindromic structures, that is, to compute the longest palindrome appearing in a string $T$ of length $n$.
 The problem can be solved in $\order(n)$ time by the famous algorithm of Manacher [Journal of the ACM, 1975].
-In this paper, we consider the problem in the internal model.
-The internal longest palindrome query is, given a substring $T[i..j]$ of $T$ as a query, to compute the longest palindrome appearing in $T[i.. j]$.
-The best known data structure for this problem is the one proposed by Amir et al. [Algorithmica, 2020], which can answer any query in $\order(\log n)$ time.
-In this paper, we propose a linear-size data structure that can answer any internal longest palindrome query in constant time.
-Also, given the input string $T$, our data structure can be constructed in $\order(n)$ time.
+This paper generalizes the longest palindrome problem to the problem of finding top-$k$ longest palindromes in an arbitrary substring, including the input string $T$ itself.
+The internal top-$k$ longest palindrome query is, given a substring $T[i..j]$ of $T$ and a positive integer $k$ as a query, to compute the top-$k$ longest palindromes appearing in $T[i.. j]$.
+This paper proposes a linear-size data structure that can answer internal top-$k$ longest palindromes query in optimal $O(k)$ time.
+Also, given the input string $T$, our data structure can be constructed in $\order(n\log n)$ time.
+For $k = 1$, the construction time is reduced to $\order(n)$.